stanford-futuredata/sparser/README.md

 # sparser

-A framework that implements raw filtering for faster analytics over raw data.
+This code base implements Sparser, raw filtering for faster analytics over raw data.
+Sparser can parse JSON, Avro, and Parquet data up to 22x faster than the state of the art.
+For more details, check out [our paper published at VLDB 2018](http://www.vldb.org/pvldb/vol11/p1576-palkar.pdf).

 See the `demo-repl` directory for a brief example.
 To run it: